ZerksisMistry/Project_GPT-3.5_LLM/README.md

 **Literature Summary:**

 - **Historical Overview:** <p align="justify"> From the Turing Test's inception to today's advances, chart the journey of machine comprehension.</p>
-- **Research Gap:** Our study targets an unexplored niche: LLMs' strategy and self-explanation in games.
+- **Research Gap:** <p align="justify"> Our study targets an unexplored niche: LLMs' strategy and self-explanation in games.</p>
-- **LLM Impact:** Recent literature underscores LLMs' transformative potential across varied sectors.
+- **LLM Impact:** <p align="justify"> Recent literature underscores LLMs' transformative potential across varied sectors.</p>
-- **Explainability in AI:** AI's explainability is emerging, but methods to assess LLMs need to be more comprehensive for better understanding of the capabilites of the LLMs.
+- **Explainability in AI:** <p align="justify"> AI's explainability is emerging, but methods to assess LLMs need to be more comprehensive for better understanding of the capabilites of the LLMs.</p>
-- **Towards AGI:** Lastly, discussions around Artificial General Intelligence, or AGI, are abundant but often speculative.
-The literature revealed a need for empirical evidence to support claims and theories about AGI’s potential and challenges.
+- **Towards AGI:** <p align="justify"> Lastly, discussions around Artificial General Intelligence, or AGI, are abundant but often speculative.
+The literature revealed a need for empirical evidence to support claims and theories about AGI’s potential and challenges.</p>

-**Methodology:** Methodology encompasses diverse LLM evaluations, strategic gameplay tests in classics, zero-shot math task automation, in-depth GPT-3.5 prompt assessments, specific evaluation metrics, and insights into OpenAI's LLM framework.
+**Methodology:** <p align="justify"> Methodology encompasses diverse LLM evaluations, strategic gameplay tests in classics, zero-shot math task automation, in-depth GPT-3.5 prompt assessments, specific evaluation metrics, and insights into OpenAI's LLM framework.</p>

-**Analysis:** In-depth evaluation of gameplay strategies and explanatory capabilities of LLMs.
+**Analysis:** <p align="justify"> In-depth evaluation of gameplay strategies and explanatory capabilities of LLMs.</p>

-**Proposed OpenAI Framework:** Unveil our tailored framework for understanding OpenAI API interactions.
+**Proposed OpenAI Framework:** <p align="justify"> Unveil our tailored framework for understanding OpenAI API interactions.</p>

-**Conclusion & Recommendations:** Enlisted key findings and our propositions for the broader AI ecosystem.
+**Conclusion & Recommendations:** <p align="justify"> Enlisted key findings and our propositions for the broader AI ecosystem.</p>

 ## 🤝 Contributions